 To get started, insert the Ubuntu CD into your disk drive and boot into the CD.

-Choose your language with the arrow keys, and press enter (or return on some keyboards) to select one.
+Choose your language with the arrow keys, and press enter to select one.

-Installation: Language options
+Language options

 Press the down arrow so that Install Ubuntu is highlighted, then press enter on the keyboard.